 SLICE & SERVE.
-When the chicken is cool enough to handle, slice.
-Serve chicken, peppers and onions in tortillas with desired toppings.
+When the chicken is cool enough to handle, slice into strips.
+Serve chicken, peppers and onions in warm tortillas with desired toppings.

-Toppings: My family loves to eat tacos, fajitas and burritos with a variety of toppings from avocado, cheese, pico de gallo, lime and cilantro.
+Toppings: My family loves to eat tacos, fajitas and burritos with a variety of toppings from avocado, cheese, pico de gallo, guacamole, lime, and cilantro.
 Feel free to jazz up your fajitas with any toppings of your choosing.

 Just look at how delicious and browned the chicken is.
 It comes out perfectly!
 The veggies are soft and bursting with fajita flavor.
 Who needs taco shells?
 I just throw it all into a bowl!